shoaibsufi/2014-01-14-manchester/shell/exercises/shell.markdown

-# Shell
+# 1000 Genome Shell excercises

-Let's try out your new shell skills on some real data.
+Let's try out your new/existing shell skills on some real data.

 The file `1000gp.vcf` is a small sample (1%) of a very large text file containing human genetics data.
 Specifically, it describes genetic variation in